 - 1. Response of Bare Thermometer for a step input - 2.
-Response of Thermometer with thermal well for step input - 3.
+Response of Bimetallic Thermometer for step input - 3.
 Response of single tank for a step input - 4.
 Response of Non Interacting system for a step change - 5.
 Response of a Interacting system for a step change - 6.
 Response of resistance thermometer - 7.
 Calibration of thermocouple - 8.
 Response of manometer

-BIOCHEMICAL REACTION ENGINEERING LABORATORY
+BT-3207 BIOCHEMICAL REACTION ENGINEERING LABORATORY

-To evaluate the reaction rate constant and to determine the conversion in the Batch and Continuous reactors
+• To evaluate the reaction rate constant and to determine the conversion in the Batch and Continuous reactors

-- Explain the kinetics of enzyme catalyzed reaction in free and immobilized states. - Develop microbial enzymes. - Evaluate the variables affecting the production process. - Design of optimal Batch and Continuous reactors
+- At the end of the course, the student will be able to - Explain the kinetics of enzyme catalyzed reaction in free and immobilized states. - Develop microbial enzymes. - Evaluate the variables affecting the production process. - Design of optimal Batch and Continuous reactors